Last Updated On 12/3/2020

 Here are our favorite hidden gems in Mexico:

 Located in the heart of the Riviera Nayarit on the Pacific Coastline, San Pancho is the perfect getaway for wellness gurus, especially those who practice yoga.
 Unlike Puerto Vallarta or Sayulita, neighboring cities that have become somewhat overpopulated meccas for yogis, San Pancho is still under the radar, offering a different kind of peace and relaxation.
-San Pancho isn’t overdeveloped.
-It’s surrounded by nature, so you can really take a break from it all and destress.
+San Pancho isn’t an overdeveloped destination.
+It’s surrounded by natural beauty, so you can really take a break from it all and destress with spectacular views.

-Looking for a beach as gorgeous as the ones in Cancun, but much less populated by party animals of all ages?
-Check out Isla Mujeres, a smaller beach less than eight miles away from Cancun, but worlds less chaotic.
-You can hang on the beach or enjoy one of the village’s unique attractions, including an underwater sculpture museum and a chance to swim with whale sharks – one of the only places in the world where that’s an option!
+Looking for a coast as gorgeous as the ones in Cancun, but much less populated by party animals of all ages?
+Check out Isla Mujeres, a smaller beach less than eight miles away from popular resorts in Quintana Roo, but worlds less chaotic.
+You can hang out by the water or revel in one of the village’s unique attractions, including an underwater sculpture museum and a chance to swim with whale sharks – one of the only destinations in the world where that’s an option!

 Have you been to the Grand Canyon before?
 If you’ve experienced its vastness, you may be shocked to hear Mexico’s Copper Canyon is, somehow, four times its size.
 The crazy part is…no one seems to know about it, or very few people at least.
 This means you’ll have the views and hikes to yourself when you visit.
 We recommend taking the Chihuahua al Pacifico railway through the Mexican wilderness, which stops along the way so you can take a few days to explore the canyons, of which there are actually six.